franribera/MvcTestApp/README.md

 1. [Download]((https://dotnet.microsoft.com/download)) and install NetCore SDK or Runtime 2.2.104 or newer.
 2. After install open a CommandLine and run "dotnet --verion" to verify the installation.
+3. Run "dotnet dev-certs https --trust".

-3. In case you want to use Visual Studio, in the MvcTestApp.sln you could fine the supported versions:
+In case you want to use Visual Studio, these are supported versions:
 ```
 VisualStudioVersion = 15.0.28307.421
 MinimumVisualStudioVersion = 10.0.40219.1
 ```
+1. Open the MvcTestApp.sln with Visual Studio.
+2. In the solution explorer, right click on MvcTestApp project and select "Set as Startup project"
+3. Press F5 to run the solution.
+4. Your predefined browser will oven the login view.

 #### Steps to run the app:
 1. Open a CommandLine and go to the path of MvcTestApp.csproj.
 Windows example: "cd c:\MvcTestApp\MvcTestApp".